-Receivers like the TD (2.4 FSK and 900m) and TW (2.4 FSK and 2.4 Lora) receivers each have two RSSI and two VFR telemetry streams and warnings.
+Receivers like the TD (2.4 FSK and 900m) and TW (2.4 FSK and 2.4 LoRa) receivers each have two RSSI and two VFR telemetry streams and warnings.
 Currently ETHOS logic monitors both RSSIs to be below the threshold setting before it plays the warning message.
+It will also give an alert when no RSSI sensors are discovered.